micropython/micropython/docs/pyboard/tutorial/script.rst

 When you press RST the green LED will flash quickly, and then the blue LED should turn on and stay on.

 Congratulations!
-You have written and run your very first Micro Python program!
+You have written and run your very first MicroPython program!